analogdevicesinc/VSCode-Maxim/userguide.md

 Before digging into the VS Code setup it will help to understand how the SDK works.
 Install the SDK for your microcontroller  and we'll take a look under the hood.  (if you're not sure which to use see the [readme](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/blob/main/readme.md#requirements))

 Maxim's SDKs contain all of the tools necessary to build, flash, and debug code on our Microcontrollers.
-This collection of tools is called a toolchain, and it's what Integrated Development Environments (IDEs) build off of.
+This collection of tools is called a toolchain, and it's what Integrated Development Environments (IDEs) use to build a project.
 The toolchain is really just a collection of program binaries and typically includes compiler, linker, and debugger executables.
-It also may include utility programs and build systems to make using these more lower level programs more convenient.
+It also may include utility programs and build systems to make using these lower-level programs more convenient.

 The core concepts of the content below are the same for both SDKs, but for the sake of clarity only file-paths for the MaximSDK will be used.